Skip to main content

 Physics dictates that in the event of a frontal collision, it is safer for a child to travel in a rearward facing car seat as crash forces are directed to the back of the seat, while the remaining energy is spread evenly across the head, neck and upper body.
 In a frontal collision with a forward-facing seat the energy of the impact is distributed differently across the seat structure and restraint system – potentially resulting in more energy impacting on the child’s body.

 After an accident in which a child car seat had been involved, the forces absorbed by the seat could lead to fine cracks in the structure which may not be visible to the eye.
 Therefore, we strongly recommend that the seat is replaced.
-Please contact out Customer Service Department for more advice 1300 303 330.
+Please contact our Customer Service Team for more advice at nzoffice@britax.com or refer to your Instructions Manual for more information

 If a child is wearing a very thick coat, there is a risk that the harness or car seat belts cannot be tightened to sufficient tension.
 So, we would recommend in general that very thick coats are removed in the car.